DecodingRaphael/unraphael/docs/Background/ABSTRACT.md

 ### Raphael's Use of Detailed Templates

 One of the most famous artists associated with the practice of reproducing paintings was Raphael.
-He was known for his meticulous use of detailed templates, which served as guides for his artworks.
+He was known for his meticulous use of  templates (i.e., detailed preparatory drawings), which served as guides for reproducing his artworks.
 These templates allowed Raphael and his workshop to produce multiple versions of a painting with a high degree of consistency and quality.

 ![template](template_image.jpg)